jw1212/awesome-causal-inference/README.md

 # Awesome Causal Inference

 A curated reading list on causal inference, with an emphasis on seminal work and personal research interests.
-See [Awesome Causal Inference](https://github.com/matteocourthoud/awesome-causal-inference) for more causal inference resources.
+For more comprehensive resources on causal inference, see for example [Awesome Causal Inference](https://github.com/matteocourthoud/awesome-causal-inference).

 ## Table of Contents